What is a Key Performance Indicator (KPI)?

 Example of a KPI

-In simple terms, a KPI is a goal that you work towards achieving.
+In simple terms, key performance indicators are a goal that you work towards achieving.
 For the sake of simplicity, let’s look at this example: you own an apple stand, and to be profitable this month, you have to sell 1,000 apples.

 So, you set your KPI: sell 1,000 apples this month.
 Whether that’s 250 apples per week or you sell all 1,000 in the first three days, your KPI is to reach that 1K mark.
 When it’s the second week of September, and you’ve sold 550 apples, you can look at your KPI and know that you’re on track to achieve your goal.